husainaloos/tnote/README.md

 - Why creating this tool?
 Looks like just a wrapper.

 True.
 It is just a wrapper.
 I created it so that I can pull up my notes quickly from anywhere.
-This is written in a language like go so that I can quickly install it without the hassle.
+This is written in go so that I can quickly install it without installation scripts.